eggajr001-rgb/PTEF-IQA/README.md

 > **📌 Note for Reviewers & Readers**
 >
-> To protect intellectual property and comply with the double-blind peer review policy, this repository currently serves as an **Inference-Only Demo**.
-The purpose of this release is to allow reviewers and researchers to verify the predictive behavior, architectural composition, and decoupled calibration mechanism of the proposed PTEF framework without compromising anonymity.
+> To protect intellectual property and ensure methodological transparency during the peer-review process, this repository currently serves as an **Inference and Protocol Verification Demo**.
 >
-> Upon formal acceptance of the manuscript, the complete open-source repository will be released, including:
+> The purpose of this release is to allow reviewers to directly verify:
-> - the full training pipeline,
+> 1. The predictive behavior and architectural composition of the decoupled calibration mechanism.
-> - automated multi-seed evaluation scripts,
+> 2. The strictness of our dataset partitioning protocol (addressing content-disjoint concerns).
-> - dataset partitioning logs,
+>
-> - and the complete set of pre-trained weights.
+> Upon formal acceptance of the manuscript, the complete open-source repository will be released, including the full end-to-end training pipeline, automated multi-seed evaluation scripts, and the complete set of pre-trained weights for all evaluated datasets.

 ---